nivaldomcj/funblog/README.md

 This is just for myself to remember what to do here.
 Hope it will be fully finished.

+- [ ] Create dockerfile/docker-compose?
+- [ ] Rewrite "how to run" section
 - [ ] Implement auth (JWT?)
 - [ ] Implement pagination?
 - [ ] Add filters to search posts by something?